-As a brief refresher, there are a variety of dynamics and nuances with different marketplaces, but the three components that investments share are: Acquisition, Enablement, and Management.
-Our first post detailed the acquisition process, while our most recent post a few weeks ago dove into enablement.
+There are a variety of dynamics and nuances with different marketplaces, but the three components that investments share are: Acquisition, Enablement, and Management.
+Our first post on human capital detailed the acquisition process, while our most recent post a few weeks ago dove into enablement.
 Today, we conclude our series with the final dimension: management.

 In any investment, a key objective is to maximize value.
 Within financial markets, metrics such as Return on Investment (ROI) and Risk/Reward ratios, among others, are used as gauges of performance.
 At the macro level, money flows from asset to asset as investors attempt to maximize returns while balancing the tolerance for risk.
 Overall, this process helps to define current value, distilled down to price, based on the collective perspective of market participants.
 As a retail investor, there’s not a lot that can be done to proactively influence the returns of major assets such as stocks, commodities, Treasuries, etc. There are certainly a group of active shareholders, such as hedge fund managers and investment banks, that can influence certain behaviors of companies, but overall the market itself is the primary influence on defining the value of financial assets.

 Defining value in the Human Capital market, however, is a bit more complicated than simply looking at a few numbers.
 Getting the most out of talent requires attention to a wide range of factors, ranging from skill sets to work preferences to cultural fit, to name a few.
 In addition, as mentioned previously, Human Capital is a matching market, and while a lot of attention is spent on acquiring the right match, defining an ongoing value for both the workforce and the engaging organization is required for keeping a match healthy.
 Unlike the limited influence typical investors have in the financial markets, hiring organizations have a great deal of influence in affecting the returns of their talent.